How to do a SWOT analysis for your business

 After identifying your strengths and weaknesses and understanding any outside threats and opportunities, you can start to assign a budget to specific areas.

-That plan might include accessing funding to take advantage of new opportunities such as bulk purchasing trending stock or applying for cash flow loans to see out the bumpy journey the identified threats might present.
+That plan might include accessing funding to take advantage of new opportunities such as bulk purchasing trending stock for your eBay marketplace or applying for cash flow loans to see out the bumpy journey the identified threats might present.

 4. Measure results and adjust accordingly